 Father Hugonard of the Qu'Appelle Roman Catholic Mission was a frequent visitor at our house in Regina during the first years.
 My father had several French - Canadians working for him on the Railway construction.
 When the grade reached the Pile o' Bones he arranged with Father Hugonard to come from his mission and celebrate mass for the benefit of his workmen.
 This was unquestionably the first religious service to be held on the Regina Townsite.

 'There is a record of this service in the archives of the Archdiocese of St. Boniface.'

-Monument to Father Hugonard at the Indian Industrial School in the Qu'Apelle Valley.
+Monument to Father Hugonard at the Indian Industrial School in the Qu'Appelle Valley.

 When the Railway reached Qu'Appelle, or Troy as it was then called, in 1882, an old man named John McCarthy was one of the earliest arrivals.
 He worked for a time about the place and afterwards took up a homestead in the bush country a few miles away.
 He built a shack and lived there alone.
 He was a bachelor, sullen and morose and reputed a miser.

 Some of the settlers who had to pass his shack when hauling firewood, remarked that there was no sign of human tenancy.
 At last one of them went to the door and, obtaining no response to his knock, entered.
 The field mice that drifted across the floor indicated the place must have been abandoned for some time.
-There were, however, evidences of something grim and sinister.
-Dark patches of dried blood lay on floor and hearthstone, and the crude home made furniture was scattered in disorder.
+There was, however, evidence of something grim and sinister.
+Dark patches of dried blood lay on floor and hearthstone, and the crude homemade furniture was scattered in disorder.